-You may notice just one or more than one of these signs together when arthritis in its early stages and they will become more prominent as it progresses.
+You may notice just one or more than one of these signs together when arthritis is in its early stages and they will become more prominent as it progresses.

 Be Aware of the Risks

-As I have said before, Arthritis can happen to a dog at any point of their lives, but it is also true that older dogs are particularly at risk of having this disease.
+As I have said before, Arthritis can happen to a dog at any point in their lives, but it is also true that older dogs are particularly at risk of having this disease.
 But there are some factors that can predispose your dog to this condition.

 Secondly, obesity is another factor that increases the risk of arthritis in your dog.
 Make sure that it gets proper exercise and a balanced diet.